QubesOS/qubes-posts/2018-10-05-whonix-support-ending-for-qubes-32.md

 -------------------

 [Whonix 13 recently reached EOL (end-of-life) on 2018-09-30][whonix-13-eol].
-When a an OS or TemplateVM version reaches EOL, it no longer receives support from its maintainer.
+When an OS or TemplateVM version reaches EOL, it no longer receives support from its maintainer.
 In this announcement, however, nothing is reaching EOL.
 Whonix is ending support for Qubes 3.2 2018-11-15, but the Qubes OS Project will continue to